NEWLY DIAGNOSED

 Why it matters: this location can affect jaundice, bile drainage, biopsy approach, surgery planning, and whether the case should be reviewed alongside pancreatic-head surgery pathways.

-Depending on the case, surgical options may include Whipple surgery, also called a pancreaticoduodenectomy.
+Depending on the case, surgical options may include a Whipple procedure, also called a pancreaticoduodenectomy.

 Ask your doctor to show you the tumour location on your scan or on a diagram.

-- Has the location been confirmed by imaging, pathology, or both?
+2. Where exactly is the primary tumour, and has this been confirmed by imaging, pathology, or both?

-- Does the tumour location affect whether surgery is possible?
+3. Does the tumour location affect whether surgery or liver-directed treatment may be possible?

-- Does the tumour location affect whether I need a stent, drain, biopsy, ERCP, EUS, or interventional radiology review?
+4. Does the tumour location affect whether I need bile drainage, a stent, ERCP, EUS, biopsy, or interventional radiology review?

-- Which specialist should review my case because of this tumour location?
+5. Which specialist should review my case early because of this tumour location?

 STEP 3.
 Understand Stage & Spread